berndbausch/berndbausch.github.io/_posts/2018-02-21-docker-network.md

 ---
-layout: posts
+layout: default
 title: Docker networks
 ---
 # Docker networks

 Docker has several options for connecting containers to the network.

-The default is **bridge**.
+- The default is **bridge**.
 The container is connected to a Linuxbridge named docker0 via a veth pair.

-**host**: Connects the container directly to the host's network.
+- **host**: Connects the container directly to the host's network.

-**overlay**: Allows networks that span container hosts.
+- **overlay**: Allows networks that span container hosts.

-**macvlan**: Generates a unique MAC address for the container; useful for porting applications that expect direct connection to a physical network.
+- **macvlan**: Generates a unique MAC address for the container; useful for porting applications that expect direct connection to a physical network.

-**none**: The container is not connected to the network at all.
+- **none**: The container is not connected to the network at all.

 ## Exploring Docker's default network